P4B10V/linux_lab/README.md

 Hi!
 I'm Pablo.
-This project is a Linux lab where I’ll be setting up and configuring a Linux server.
-I’ve already worked with Windows Server before (AD, DHCP, DNS, OUs, GPOs, etc.), but this time I want to challenge myself with something a bit more complex.

-I’ll be documenting everything entirely in English — it’s not my first language, but I want to improve my technical vocabulary.
-So if you notice any mistakes, thanks for your patience :)

-I started this on 12-06-2026 and this is what i "learned" so far (i use "" because Im not an expert, yet):
+The idea of create this repository has the objetive of practice Linux while studying English.

+To reach that goal I am going to configure a server on a virtual machine with useful services, documenting my progress in English.
+Since is not my main language, I am very sure that I might search for technical vocabulary.
+Also, I'm going to force myself to think always in English while doing it.

+Apogologies in advance if someone reach to this repository and the language is not great, I will try my best.

+---

-I started this project on 12‑06‑2026, and this is what I’ve learned so far:
+I started this lab on **12-06-2026**, and this is what I`ve did so far:

-- **SSH server** — basic hardening (public‑key authentication only, custom port)
-- **nftables** — created a minimal but secure firewall ruleset
-- **isc-dhcp-client** — used it to troubleshoot interface issues with NAT + host‑only adapters
+- SSH
+- nftables
+- isc-dhcp-client